Air Conditioning and Heating Tips

 Make Use of Ceiling Fans

-Keep your home comfortable and reduce your A/C costs by installing energy-efficient ceiling fans to circulate the air.
+Keep your home comfortable and reduce your AC service in Houston & A/C costs by installing energy-efficient ceiling fans to circulate the air.
 The average cost to run a fan is only $7 a month!

-Keep interior doors and vents open to help circulate the air.
+Keep interior doors and vents open to help circulate the air or AC installation in Houston.

 Seal Cracks in Windows and Doors